 An Agapanthus that will cause fireworks in your garden with its large bursting flower heads.
 The bi-colour flowers are violet blue at the throat fading to pure white on the petal edges.
 The foliage is short and broad.
 Fireworks have a long flowering period and is ideal for borders and mixed containers.
 Flowers from mid to late summer.
 Plant in full sun and well-drained soil.

 These extremely popular, undemanding, houseplants is one of todays 'it' plants.
 They grace the pages of magazines and instagram.
 They prefer lots of bright filtered light and should be kept away from drafts.
 They grow outdoors in a sub-tropical climate and should therefore be kept indoors or on a protected patio in the Western Cape.

 An elegant, ornamental evergreen shrub, that can very successfully be used as a hedge plant, and are easily pruned to the desired height.
-Known for its leaves that change from green in summer to brilliant red in autumn and winter, while sprays of white flowers transform into scarlet berries.
+Known for its leaves that change from green in summer to brilliant red in autumn and winter, while sprays of white flowers in Spring transform into scarlet berries.